org-tigris-jsapar/jsapar/docs/basics.md

 employees.forEach(employee ->converter.convert(employee));
 ```

-If you have a large set of beans that you want to add to the output, you should implement the `java.util.Iterator` interface
-in order to provide beans one-by-one.

-Also the `java.util.stream.Stream` interface is supported and can be used for the same purpose.
 ## Manipulating lines while converting
 Not everything can be converted one-to-one by simple mapping of the format.
 Sometimes you need to add, remove or filter data for each line while converting.
 The `org.jsapar.convert.LineManipulator` interface can be used to act as both